-Travis Tellitocci, a 2004 Marist graduate, is in his seventh year as a member of the Marist Athletics department, and his fifth as Associate Athletic Director for Internal Affairs.
+Travis Tellitocci, a 2004 Marist graduate, is in his eighth year as a member of the Marist Athletics department, and was promoted to Senior Associate Athletic Director for Internal Affairs in August of 2013.
 In his current role, Tellitocci is responsible for the oversight of the Athletics Department's business operations, marketing, media relations, broadcasting, licensing, ticketing, club sports, intramurals and recreation.

 On the marketing side, Tellitocci led the redesign of the department's website in addition to creating the "Red Fox Network" for video streaming, highlights and interviews.
 In 2010, the Marist Athletics Department was nationally recognized by the NCAA as the 2010-11 national champion of the women's basketball "Pack the House" marketing initiative from 179 participating institutions.